wk8/cookbook-diptables/README.md

 Usage
 =====

-This cookbook defines two LWRPS: `diptables_rule` and `diptables_policy`, that you can use in your recipes, after telling Chef! that your cookbook depends on this one (just put `depends 'diptables'` in your `metadata.rb` file).
+This cookbook defines three LWRPS: `diptables_rule`, `diptables_tcp_rule` and `diptables_policy`, that you can use in your recipes, after telling Chef! that your cookbook depends on this one (just put `depends 'diptables'` in your `metadata.rb` file).

 Please note that you need to include the `recipe[diptables]` in your run list *AFTER* the recipe(s) using these resources to actually commit your changes (will crash anyway otherwise).

 `diptables_rule` Resource
 -------------------------

 In its simpler form, that resource defines a single iptables rule, composed of a rule string (passed as-is to iptables), a table name, a chain name, and a jump target.
-Only the rule is mandatory, the other three default respectively to 'filter', 'INPUT', and 'ACCEPT'.
+All the attributes are optional, and respectively to '' (empty string), 'filter', 'INPUT', and 'ACCEPT'.
 For instance:

     # Allow SSH
     diptables_rule 'ssh' do